André Leroi-Gourhan

 André Leroi-Gourhan (/ləˈrwɑː guːˈrɑːn/; /fr/; 25 August 1911 - 19 February 1986) was a French archaeologist, paleontologist, paleoanthropologist, and anthropologist with an interest in technology and aesthetics and a penchant for philosophical reflection.

 Biography

-Leroi-Gourhan completed his doctorate on the archaeology of the North Pacific under the supervision of Marcel Mauss.
-Beginning in 1933 he held various positions at museums around the world, including the British Museum and the Musée de l'Homme, as well as in Japan.
+Beginning in 1933, Leroi-Gourhan held various positions at museums around the world, including the British Museum and the Musée de l'Homme, as well as in Japan.
 Between 1940 and 1944 he worked at the Musée Guimet.
 In 1944 he was sent to the Château de Valençay to take care of works evacuated from the Louvre, including the Venus de Milo and the Winged Victory of Samothrace.
 He also participated in the French Resistance, for which he received the Croix de Guerre, the Médaille de la Résistance and the Légion d'honneur.

+He completed his doctorate on the archaeology of the North Pacific in 1945 under the supervision of Marcel Mauss.
+He later completed a second doctorate in 1954.

-In 1956 he succeeded Marcel Griaule at the Sorbonne, and from 1969 until 1982 he was a professor at the Collège de France.
+In 1956, he succeeded Marcel Griaule at the Sorbonne, and from 1969 until 1982 he was a professor at the Collège de France.
 In 1973 he received the gold medal of the Centre national de la recherche scientifique.